 The fifth day: starts with the ascent of the Barranco Wall, which is considered a scramble in climbing terms.
-The top of the Wall has attractive vistas of Kibo and the surrounding landscape.
-The trail continues with many up and down sections across small streams and rivulets, and finally crosses the Karanga River to the Karanga campsite.
+The top of the Wall has attractive visitors of Kibo and the surrounding landscape.
+The trail continues with many up and down sections across small streams and rivulets, you will be staying at the same camp Barranco however the walking through the area and gain altitude as well loose it again will help to assist you well to coop with situation at Western Breach.
+(This is very important day as it will give you a choice of going through western Breach or through Barafu is a place where you will have the opportunity to decide with your guide after evaluation of the weather and physical fitness)